The ACE Program – because we all need deep interpersonal bonds to thrive.

-In the first phase of the program (starting January 2019), we focused on boys enrolled at John Witherspoon Middle School (eighth graders) and Princeton High School.
-Beginning in the spring 2020, girls will also be enrolled.
+In the first phase of the program (starting January 2019), we focused on boys enrolled at Princeton Middle School (eighth graders) and Princeton High School.
+Beginning in the spring 2020, girls were added to the program.

 Each semester, a new cohort of 5-6 students are added to the program, and matched with volunteer mentors.
 Similarly, volunteer recruitment is on a rolling basis and training is ongoing, with new volunteers joining the ACE community throughout the year.

 Meetings and activities are conducted at Princeton High School, at the Y, at partnering organizations, and at locations throughout the community.

 To volunteer, please register on VolunteerMatters to set up a volunteer profile and understand the commitment and the requirements to be a mentor.

 If you have questions or would like to learn more, please contact Project Director Mike Roseborough at email@example.com.

 Paths to Success is a series in which 6th-12th graders can hear from successful people with diverse backgrounds sponsored by the Princeton YMCA’s ACE Program.
 Past highlights can be found on our Vimeo page at the link below.

 For more information, contact Mike Roseborough at firstname.lastname@example.org.